CT Angiography (CTA)

 - Angiography may eliminate the need for surgery.
 If surgery remains necessary, it can be performed more accurately.

-- CT angiography may give more precise anatomical detail than magnetic resonance imaging (MRI), particularly in small blood vessels.
+- CT angiography may provide more precise anatomical details than other angiography exams such as conventional catheter angiography and magnetic resonance imaging (MRI).

-- CT angiography is a lower cost examination compared to catheter angiography.
+- CT angiography may also cost less than catheter angiography.

 - No radiation remains in a patient's body after a CT examination.